blahmz/Direct-link-to-drive/README.md

 **Warning:** This method violates Google Colab's policies.
 Use it at your own risk.

-## Overview

-This repository provides a Jupyter Notebook (`direct_link.ipynb`) that facilitates transferring files from direct download links to Google Drive.

 ## Features

 - Works with various file types and sources.